-Adam Brown, is currently a student at our East Coast College Great Yarmouth campus and studying for a BTEC Level 3 in Energy Engineering.
+Adam Brown is a student at our East Coast College Great Yarmouth campus, studying for a BTEC Level 3 in Energy Engineering.
 As part of a bid to inspire more people into construction, Morgan Sindall’s work experience programme has placed students on projects close to both their location and career pathway.

 “Tom the site manager at Morgan Sindall got in contact with my tutor to enquire about work experience placements.
 He then spoke to a number of students and we put our names forward.
 After an interview, we got feedback about how we performed and I was lucky enough to secure a two week placement on site at the Energy Skills Centre project in Lowestoft.”